dm-zharov/ricoh-gr-bluetooth-api/camera/storage_information.md

 ### Overview

-Acquires the information of the camera storage.
+Acquires the information about the camera storage.

 ### Value Fields